c-daly/Sophia/README.md

 > Used for real-world integration (robotics, IoT, simulation, etc.).

 **Sophia’s connection:**
-Talos lets Sophia interact with environments, receive sensory data, and present multimodally.
+Talos lets Sophia interact with environments.
+Sensors and motors allow for perception and navigation.

 ---